cowrywise/embedpy/README.md

 ```

 ### Requirements
-- Python3+
+- Python3.8+

 ## Usage
 To get started, signup for developer credentials on [app.cowrywise.com](https://app.cowrywise.com).
 Once you signup, you can retrieve
 you client_id and client_secret keys from the developer dashboard.
 Set your credentials in environment variables.

 ```
-# Environment variables
+# Set environment variables
 CLIENT_ID = CWRY-substitute-yours-here
 CLIENT_SECRET = CWRY-SECRET-substitute-yours-here

+# Create an instance of the Embed Client
+from embed import Client
+client = Client()
 ```

-Alternatively, you could use them to initialize an Embed API Client instance directly.
+Alternatively, initialize the Embed Client with your credentials.

 ```
 from embed import Client

-# Create an instance of the Embed Client with your credentials
 client = Client(client_id, client_secret)
 ```